Brendaoduor/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17.prints the lines that exclude the search pattern required 18.displays all line of the file that start with a letter 19.script tha replaces char 'Ac' with 'Ze'
+20.script removes all letters uppercase and lowercase of 'Cc'